 An exhibition at the Peoples Palace Glasgow organised by the MS Society Scotland, with the aim of showing positive and realistic depictions of people with MS. Members of the Society wishing to take part in the project were sent a black and white film and some tips on photography.
 The photographs were a sensitive and intimate portrayal of people with MS, taken by friends and family.

 I visited a number of places including the beautiful Leuchie house respite home in North Berwick and took portraits on 60mm Black and White film.
-I took pictures of people who wanted to participate but were unable to due to their circumstances or severity of their illness.
+I took pictures of people who wanted to participate but were unable to due to their circumstances or the severity of their illnesses.
 Here are a few of the portraits I took that were included in the show.

-Stone Country – Climbing Book 2005
+Stone Country – Climbing Book, 2005